pumpkin-movie/vicrab-docs/src/clients/java/modules/logback.md

 </dependency>
 ```

-If your project uses the spring boot framework, you need to introduce another jar package：
+If your project uses the spring boot framework, you need to introduce another jar package based on the previous one.

 ```xml
 <dependency>